eastham/adsb_actions/src/analyzer/README.md

-Support for offline analysis.
+Support for offline playback and analysis, taking data from readsb's disk format.

-analyze_from_file.py: Flight operation analyzer, tracking takeoffs, landings, etc.  Can work online or offline.
+analyze_from_files.py: Offline flight operation analyzer, tracking takeoffs, landings, etc.  See src/op_pusher for an example of an online analyzer.

 Example output: